Dr. Kathleen O'Toole

 Dr. O’Toole has presented academic papers on Aristotle, Cicero, St. Augustine, Shakespeare, and Alexis de Tocqueville.
 Her doctoral dissertation is on Aristotle’s Nicomachean Ethics and Politics and examines the place of moral virtue in the happy life, focusing on magnanimity, justice, and prudence.

 While in graduate school, she was an editor for the Claremont Review of Books, a quarterly journal of political thought and statesmanship.
-Dr. O'Toole was awarded a Publius Fellowship from the Claremont Institute and is a member of the Board of Academic Advisors for the Classic Learning Test and the Thomas Jefferson Center for the Study of Core Texts and Ideas at the University of Texas at Austin.
+Dr. O'Toole was awarded a Publius Fellowship from the Claremont Institute, and is on the boards of the Classic Learning Test and the Thomas Jefferson Center for the Study of Core Texts and Ideas at the University of Texas at Austin.

 Her career in higher education showed her how important good moral and intellectual formation is before college and before adulthood.
 She lives in Austin, TX with her husband Daniel.